pfefferle/mycroft-mark2-wyoming-satellite/README.md

 # Tutorial with Mycroft Mark II

-This tutorial should work for your Mycroft Mark II or Dev Kit.
+This tutorial should work for your [Mycroft Mark II](https://mycroft-ai.gitbook.io/mark-ii/) and the [Dev Kit](https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/get-mycroft/mark-ii/mark-ii-dev-kit).
 Audio enhancements and local wake word detection may require a 64-bit operating system, however.

+---

 **This is a draft that might be merged into the [Wyoming Protocol repo](https://github.com/rhasspy/wyoming-satellite/tree/master/docs).**